Protoncracker/ErgoMonitor/docs/README.md

 *Note: Detailed steps and code snippets for configuring and utilizing external APIs are provided in the [API Documentation](docs/API_DOCUMENTATION.md).*

 For a comprehensive list of endpoints, in-depth configuration guides, and additional examples, please refer to the full API documentation.

+## Configuration Files and Customization

+ErgoMonitor is engineered with flexibility and user customization in mind, employing a streamlined approach to configuration through two distinct types of configuration files: core files and terminal files.
+This section provides guidance on how to configure ErgoMonitor to meet your specific requirements, leveraging these configuration files.

+### Understanding Configuration Files

+ErgoMonitor simplifies its configuration process through the use of two primary file types, each serving a specific purpose in the application's setup and operation:

+- **Core Configuration Files**: These files are pivotal for the operation of ErgoMonitor's core functionalities, including system monitoring, network analysis, security checks, and locale settings.
+Core configuration files dictate how the core aspects of ErgoMonitor function and interact with your system.

+- **Terminal Configuration Files**: These files are dedicated to the customization of the user interface and user-specific preferences.
+This includes visual themes, layout preferences, and any user-specific settings that affect how information is displayed and interacted with in the ErgoMonitor terminal interface.

+### Configuring Core Settings

+Core configuration files are located in the `configs/` directory and are essential for tailoring ErgoMonitor's functionality to your environment:

+1. **Locale and Operational Settings (`core.locale.json`)**: Adjust locale settings, including language preferences and regional formats, to match your geographical location and preferences.

+2. **System Monitoring Parameters (`core.main.json`)**: Configure system monitoring thresholds, intervals, and parameters that determine how ErgoMonitor assesses and reports on your system's health and performance.

+To modify core settings:

+- Navigate to the `configs/` directory.
+- Select and edit the `.json` file corresponding to the settings you wish to adjust, using a text editor.
+- Follow the comments within each file as guidelines for permissible values and setting descriptions.
+- Save your changes and restart ErgoMonitor to apply them.

+### Configuring Terminal Settings

+Terminal configuration files focus on the ErgoMonitor's user interface and are also found within the `configs/` directory:

+1. **User Interface Preferences (`terminal.main.json`)**: Customize the appearance of the ErgoMonitor terminal, including color schemes, font sizes, and layout configurations to enhance user experience and accessibility.

+To adjust terminal settings:

+- Open the `terminal.main.json` file from the `configs/` directory in a text editor.
+- Edit the settings to match your visual preferences and user interface requirements.
+- Ensure to save your changes and, if necessary, restart ErgoMonitor to see the effects of your adjustments.

+### Tips for Effective Configuration

+- **Backup Before Modifying**: Always create backups of configuration files before making changes.
+This precaution ensures you can revert to a previous state if needed.
+- **Consult Documentation**: Refer to the inline comments and documentation provided within each configuration file for guidance on the available settings and their impacts.
+- **Restart After Changes**: Some changes, especially those in core configuration files, may require a restart of ErgoMonitor to become effective.

+By leveraging the distinction between core and terminal configuration files, ErgoMonitor offers a robust yet intuitive means for users to customize and optimize their monitoring experience according to individual needs and preferences.

+## Guide to the Settings Tab in ErgoMonitor GUI

+The Settings tab in the ErgoMonitor GUI is your central location for configuring the application to better meet your specific monitoring needs and preferences.
+This guide will walk you through accessing and using the Settings tab to customize ErgoMonitor's functionality.

+### Accessing the Settings Tab

+1. **Open ErgoMonitor**: Start the ErgoMonitor application on your device.
+2. **Navigate to the Settings Tab**: From the main dashboard of ErgoMonitor, locate and click on the `Settings` tab.
+This tab is usually found in the top menu or within a side navigation pane, depending on the layout of the GUI.

+### Navigating the Settings Tab

+The Settings tab is organized into various sections, each dedicated to a different aspect of the application's configuration:

+- **General Settings**: Adjust basic application settings such as startup behavior, default monitoring intervals, and notification preferences.

+- **Network Monitoring**: Configure settings related to network analysis and monitoring, including network interface preferences, bandwidth usage alerts, and traffic analysis parameters.

+- **System Health**: Customize how ErgoMonitor tracks and reports on system health, including CPU, memory usage, disk space, and more.
+Set thresholds for alerts and specify monitoring frequency.

+- **Security and Privacy**: Define security parameters, including intrusion detection settings, audit trails, and privacy options to ensure data protection.

+- **Locale and Language**: Select your preferred language and regional settings to localize the application interface and data formats.

+- **User Interface**: Customize the appearance of the ErgoMonitor GUI, including themes, color schemes, and layout options to enhance usability and visual appeal.

+### Modifying Settings

+To modify a setting within any section:

+1. **Select the Section**: Click on the section title to view all settings related to that category.
+2. **Find the Setting**: Scroll through the list of settings until you find the one you wish to change.
+3. **Make Your Adjustment**: Depending on the setting, you may either toggle a switch, select from a dropdown menu, or enter a new value in a text field.
+4. **Apply Changes**: Look for an `Apply` or `Save` button near the bottom of the section or window.
+Click this button to save your changes.

+### Tips for Using the Settings Tab

+- **Explore All Sections**: Take the time to explore all sections within the Settings tab to fully understand the extent of customization available in ErgoMonitor.
+- **Use Tooltips**: Hover over question marks or info icons next to each setting for tooltips that provide additional information and guidance.
+- **Restart May Be Required**: Some changes might require a restart of ErgoMonitor to take effect.
+The application will notify you if a restart is necessary.
+- **Backup Your Configuration**: Before making significant changes, consider exporting or backing up your current configuration.
+This precaution allows you to easily revert to a previous setup if needed.

+By familiarizing yourself with the Settings tab and understanding how to navigate and adjust the various settings, you can optimize ErgoMonitor's performance and utility for your specific monitoring needs.